-Instructive – “teaching… one another” – when the hymns are sung, you are able to learn about the Lord and tell others about the Lord because they are instructive – “It Is Well With My Soul” and “How Great Thou Art” and “Amazing Grace” and “The Old Rugged Cross” are great examples of songs that when sung as congregational hymns teach those in attendance about the greatness and wonder of our Saviour, his grace and his cross – the psalms are particularly instructive because they deal with so much history and prophecy – consider the great songs of the Bible in Ex 15:1-19, Deut 32:1-43, Jud 5:2-31, 1 Sam 2:1-10 [a prayer], 2 Sam 22:2-51 – these are all about the majestic works of God on behalf of his people and they are loaded with prophecy.
+Instructive – “teaching… one another.”
+When the hymns are sung, you are able to learn about the Lord and tell others about the Lord because they are instructive.
+“It Is Well With My Soul” and “How Great Thou Art” and “Amazing Grace” and “The Old Rugged Cross” are great examples of songs that, when sung as congregational hymns, teach those in attendance about the greatness and wonder of our Saviour, his grace and his cross.
+The psalms are particularly instructive because they deal with so much history and prophecy.
+Consider the great songs of the Bible in Ex 15:1-19, Deut 32:1-43, Jud 5:2-31, 1 Sam 2:1-10 [a prayer], and 2 Sam 22:2-51.
+These are all about the majestic works of God on behalf of his people and they are loaded with prophecy.

-Persuasive – “admonishing one another” – there are many warnings in hymns and in the psalms that urge you to Christ – that’s why hymns of invitation are so beneficial – consider “Almost Persuaded” from Agrippa’s response to Paul’s testimony in Acts 26.
+Persuasive – “admonishing one another.”
+There are many warnings in hymns and in the psalms that urge you to Christ.
+Tat’s why hymns of invitation are so beneficial.
+Consider “Almost Persuaded” from Agrippa’s response to Paul’s testimony in Acts 26.

 Contemporary Songs, by contrast, are:

-Cultural – they are written to appeal to young people in this generation – pop – rock – and the musicians are “pushing the music” – that is they are taking it to new levels – so contemporary music is only going to get further removed from the Lord with more time.
+Cultural – they are written to appeal to young people in this generation.
+You hear Pop and rock and the musicians are “pushing the music.”
+That is, they are taking it to new levels.
+Contemporary music is only going to get further removed from the Lord with more time.

-Performed – this music is designed to entertain – so that’s why it is always sung by praise and worship bands – there is no way to sing this music acapella – people who have tried just sound awful – this music is designed to elicit the “feeling” – it is all about the experience.
+Performed – this music is designed to entertain.
+That’s why it is always sung by praise and worship bands.
+There is no way to sing this music a capella.
+People who have tried just sound awful.
+This music is designed to elicit the “feeling.”
+It is all about the experience.

 Conclusion: There is a vast difference between the characteristics of the contemporary music of the modern churches and the psalms, hymns and spiritual songs of the Bible.
 They are not the same and you should examine the lyrics for yourself to see that what we have written is so.